Fixing generators that have no output voltage

 How to fix it:

-There are a few methods of restoring a generators residual magnetism
+There are a few methods of restoring a generator residual magnetism

 12 Volt Generator Battery Method